nbe95/mqtt-switch/README.md

 *Et voilà!* Enjoy turning your device on/off using MQTT commands and even integrate it in systems like **Home Assistant** with a minimum effort. :tada:

-If you like, you can attach a hardware button and/or an LED to both control your device and indicate its latest status.
+> Optional: If you like, you can attach an additional hardware button and/or an LED to both control your device and also indicate its latest status.

 ![A fancy teaser](./doc/action.gif)

-> :clapper: Take a look at the [doc](./doc) directory for more images and videos of the device in action.
+:clapper: Take a look at the [doc](./doc) directory for more images and videos of the device in action.

 ## Documentation